tcltk/tcl/doc/markdown/msgcat.md

 On Windows and Cygwin, if none of those environment variables is set, msgcat will attempt to extract locale information from the registry.
 The RFC4747 locale name "lang-script-country-options" is transformed to the locale as "lang\_country\_script" (Example: sr-Latn-CS -> sr\_cs\_latin).
 If all these attempts to discover an initial locale from the user's environment fail, msgcat defaults to an initial locale of "C".

 When a locale is specified by the user, a "best match" search is performed during string translation.
-For example, if a user specifies en\_GB\_Funky, the locales "en\_gb\_funky", "en\_gb", "en" and .MT (the empty string) are searched in order until a matching translation string is found.
+For example, if a user specifies en\_GB\_Funky, the locales "en\_gb\_funky", "en\_gb", "en" and "" (the empty string) are searched in order until a matching translation string is found.
 If no translation string is available, then the unknown handler is called.

 # Namespaces and message catalogs